svbl/picomrade/README.md

 ## How does it work?

-The setup described in this document makes use of the Linux USB Gadget functionality (g_multi).
+The setup described in this document makes use of the Linux USB Gadget functionality ([g_multi](https://www.kernel.org/doc/Documentation/usb/gadget_multi.txt)).
 The piComrade gets identified as a USB network adapter and USB mass-storage device by the host system.
 More information about this is referenced in the instructions below.

 ## What can I do with it?

-I personally created piComrade to use it along with Chrome OS devices.
-My main motivation was to have a portable, flexible, GUI based Linux system to run applications that I don't have on a un-rooted Chrome OS (e.g. tcpdump, airodump, radare, Gimp etc).
+I personally created piComrade to use it along with [Chrome OS](https://en.wikipedia.org/wiki/Chrome_OS) devices.
+My main motivation was to have a portable, flexible, GUI based Linux system to run applications which I don't have on a un-rooted Chrome OS (e.g. tcpdump, airodump, radare2, Gimp etc).
 But you can also use it with any other Host system that supports an SSH client and/or VNC (if you want to use GUI applications).

 ## How does it look?